byu-cs-236-classroom-templates/project-1/README.md

 ## Where to start

-Here is the suggested order for project 1:
+Here is the suggested order for Project 1:

 1. Run the tests in `test_lexer.py` -- they should fail
 1. Implement the `lexer` function in `lexer.py` -- `test_lexer.py` should pass when the implementation is done